COMPASS NEWSLETTER WINTER 2017/18

 - Legislated Safety Committees

 In our soon to be published article on “Cures for Audit Fatigue/Audit Paralysis” we explore important lingering issues with some health and safety management system audit processes.
 It is important to note, that the issues discussed in the article are not unique to the Province of Alberta or even Canada for that matter.
-Over the last couple of months we were doing some marketing of safety perception surveys.
-We talked to a number of Governements, Safety Associations and Compensation Insurers throughout North America and found many similar audit issues.
-This informal research was conducted primarily on organizations sponsoring or administrating programs similar to the Alberta Partnership in Injury Reductions or PIR program.
-We found many similarities with the programs but a key similarity is the offer of a reward to participating companies (e.g. reduced compensation premiums) upon successful completion of a basic health and safety system audit.
+Over the last couple of months we were doing some marketing of safety perception surveys and talked to a number of Governments, Safety Associations and Compensation Insurers throughout North America.
+We found many similar audit issues with those in Alberta.
+This informal research was conducted primarily on organizations sponsoring or administrating programs similar to the Alberta Partnership in Injury Reductions or PIR program (i.e. they offer of a reward to participating companies such as reduced compensation premiums upon successful completion of a basic health and safety system audit.
 The assertions made in this article go well beyond Canadian borders and possible well beyond those of the United States.
-It is likely the first time you have seen these issues aired in print, but they are well known to many company health and safety professionals.
-Here is a link to this article for those interested in reading it NEED a link to the article Yes There is a Cure for Audit Paralysis.
+It is likely the first time you have seen these issues aired in print, but many are known to company health and safety professionals.
+Here is a link to this article for those interested in reading it Yes There is a Cure for Audit Paralysis.

 BENEFITING FROM THE HAZARD ASSESSMENT PROCESS

 In our 2017 spring newsletter we reported on some opportunities to improve the hazard assessment process.
 We wrote an article on the assessment process and included key parts of it in that newsletter.
 Subsequently the aricle was picked up and published by three different occupational health and safety magazines.
 So not only did the information reach approximately 1000 safety professionals with this newsletter but thousands more subscribing to the various health and safety magazines.
 We are pleased the article reached so many readers.